acmdas/das_fieldstones/WorldsApart.md

 ‘I am suggesting that you mentally classify one another as “types” and leave it at that; so as to avoid how shall I put it? so as to avoid meeting one another.
 Except of course for social or administrative purposes.’

 'Perhaps there is something in what you say.'

- 'But then what on earth do you talk about at meals for instance?'
+'But then what on earth *do* you talk about at meals for instance?'

- 'The news university appointments the foibles of our col- leagues.
+'The news university appointments the foibles of our colleagues.
 Don't worry, Burgeon.
 Conversation is usually quite brisk.'

 Well of course I ought to have felt even more depressed by this reply.
 But somehow I didn't.
 Partly because I had been released from envy.
 I was not, after all, it seemed, shut out from a large freemasonry of discourse where acute minds really met and got down to first principles.
-Except perhaps for a few undergraduates here and there (who are at the disadvantage of not really know- ing anything about anything) , there was probably no such world.
-Spiritually we were all hermits sitting in our caves, reading The Times Literary Supplement, the Sunday papers and so forth peering through the printed wftrd into one watertight com- partment after another and never seeing a single sluice
+Except perhaps for a few undergraduates here and there (who are at the disadvantage of not really knowing anything about anything) , there was probably no such world.
+Spiritually we were all hermits sitting in our caves, reading The Times Literary Supplement, the Sunday papers and so forth peering through the printed word into one watertight compartment after another and never seeing a single sluice opened.

-opened.
 Partly, also, because it was then that I had my rash idea.

 I shan't easily forget the trouble I had in arranging it.
 The letters that passed to and fro before I got them all interested and the innumerable further letters and postcards that were exchanged before I found a week-end when they were all free!
-I have no large and well-staffed country house which I can throw open to my friends as the delightful venue for a sym- n posium.
+I have no large and well-staffed country house which I can throw open to my friends as the delightful venue for a symposium.
 Nor, by an odd coincidence, have they.
 In the end I secured the use of a cottage in Dorsetshire with a large sitting- room and a garden and enough room for four of us to sleep.
 And I managed to find hotel beds in the nearest town for the rest.
 We